-- Scan a QR code to start a phonerelated visit - Offer a content transfer that guarantees a carbon copy of their old phone's content - Offer a solution in the store that could solve their phone-related issues, allowing them to avoid a repair

-Adding always-on digital-first services in retail settings empowers customers.
+- Scan a QR code to start a phonerelated visit - Offer a content transfer that guarantees a carbon copy of their old phone's content - Offer a solution in the store that could solve their phone-related issues, allowing them to avoid a repair Adding always-on digital-first services in retail settings empower customers.
 They can watch and learn how to do more on their own - especially for phone support and repair journeys.
 In addition, dDLM tools for retail creates a faster and more seamless onboarding experience.
 When operators enable stores to do all of these things, retail becomes the nucleus for advancing digital transformation while becoming more productive for remaining device journeys.

-Retail NPS Lift by Journey

-(Change in NPS)
+Retail NPS Lift by Journey (Change in NPS)

-Customers Demand Effective Digital-First Device Journeys Two-thirds of customers would prefer "working" omnichannel device journeys

-Customers' Preference: Digital-first or App-only
+Customers Demand Effective Digital-First Device Journeys Two-thirds of customers would prefer "working" omnichannel device journeys RENEGADE MCC Topline Report | Telco NPS is at Risk During Smartphone Lifecycle Customers' Preference: Digital-first or App-only (% of Customers)

 Though retail plays a pivotal role in elevating the customer experience, the demand for digital-first omnichannel is on the rise, with 59% of US customers (66% UK) preferring this option.
 And operator apps appear to be the top choice, with 20% of US respondents (and even 35% in the UK) opting for an app-only device journey.
 There's plenty of awareness of the app option.
 Nearly three quarters of US customers were aware of an app that could fix their phone issues as well as an app to start or complete a trade.
 Even more UK customers (87%) were aware of such a trade-in app (see our Vodafone case study).
 This is good news, because giving customers the ability to tackle issues this way has a significant impact on NPS.
 In the US, it triggered a +10 jump in NPS (UK +5), despite only 8% of respondents being able to do so (UK 7%).
 These numbers suggest omni-channel connected apps are an opportunity for operators to build loyalty while reducing costs.

-To evaluate the potential for dDLM-powered improvements along the entire end-to-end mobile device lifecycle, consumers were asked to react to the following description of mobile operator app and services:

-dDLM concept: Features and capabilities
+10 Customers Respond Positively to Practical dDLM Applications Close to 3 in 4 US respondents would switch to an operator that provides dDLM-based apps and services To evaluate the potential for dDLM-powered improvements along the entire end-to-end mobile device lifecycle, consumers were asked to react to the following description of mobile operator app and services: dDLM concept: Features and capabilities